Logistic Regression

 Now let’s select some predictors.

 Make a pairplot showing the relationship between all the numerical variables in this dataset.
-Also show the correlation matrix for the same variables.
+Also visualize the correlation matrix for the same variables.

 Do we have any multicollinearity here?
 What should we do about it?